 Project Spotlight: With Dignity and Fellowship

-In the past 36 years, The Fellowship has given over $2 billion to Jewish causes.
-As part of that, in 2013, we established our flagship program With Dignity and Fellowship, which provides ongoing food and basic needs to 15,000 of Israel’s poorest elderly and Holocaust survivors.
+In 2013, we established our flagship program With Dignity and Fellowship, which provides ongoing food and basic needs to 15,000 of Israel’s poorest elderly and Holocaust survivors.
 Once an elderly person enters the program, we are committed to caring for them for the rest of their life.

 With the compassionate support of wonderful friends like you, we reach the poorest elderly, providing them with food, clothing, medications, visits and check ins, as well as emergency funds for basic needs.